opendevstack/opendevstack.github.io/doc/getting-started.md

 Information, how to setup Minishift can be found at the [Minishift Getting Started guide](https://docs.openshift.org/latest/minishift/getting-started/index.html "Getting Started with Minishift").
 For the OpenDevStack it is important, that you run Minishift with OpenShift v3.6.1 because the templates have been designed for OpenShift v3.6 and the current OpenShift version is not backward compatible.

-### Bash

-You must have the possibility to run bash scripts to import the provided OpenShift templates.
-On Linux systems you can use these scripts out-of-the box, on Windows systems you will have to install either a bash port for Windows like [Cygwin](https://www.cygwin.com/ "Cygwin") or [win-bash](http://win-bash.sourceforge.net/ "win-bash") or you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "Windows Subsystem for Linux"), if you run Windows 10.

 ### Ansible

 The OpenDevStack uses [Ansible](https://www.ansible.com/ "Ansible") to install and configure the necessary software for the enabling stack, so it's recommended to get familiar with its core concepts and usage.
 Also credentials are stored within an Ansible vault, so even if you commit them in a public repository they are not available unless you know the vault password.